 The state finances national minority education programmes in Latvia in seven languages: Russian, Polish, Hebrew, Ukrainian, Estonian, Lithuanian, and Belarusian.

-In the 2013/2014 academic year, 54 239pupils have been enrolled in national minority education programmes, accounting for 39% of the total number of students.
+In the 2015/2016 academic year, 59 418 pupils were enrolled in national minority education programmes, accounting for 26% of the total number of students.